digital-asset/daml/docs/source/getting-started/installation.rst

 1. Run::

      curl -sSL https://get.daml.com/ | sh

-2. If prompted, add ``~/.daml/bin`` to your PATH.
+2. Add ``~/.daml/bin`` to your PATH.
+You can find the instructions here on how to do it on `MacOS <https://hathaway.cc/2008/06/how-to-edit-your-path-environment-variables-on-mac/>`_ and `Linux <https://stackabuse.com/how-to-permanently-set-path-in-linux/>`_.

-   If you don't know how to do this, try following `these instructions for MacOS <https://hathaway.cc/2008/06/how-to-edit-your-path-environment-variables-on-mac/>`_ or `these instructions for Windows <https://www.java.com/en/download/help/path.xml>`_.

 Windows
 =======

-We support running the SDK on Windows 10.
+1. We support running the SDK on Windows 10.
 To install the SDK on Windows, download and run the installer from `github.com/digital-asset/daml/releases/latest <https://github.com/digital-asset/daml/releases/latest>`__.
+2. If you need to add ``~/.daml/bin`` to your ``PATH`` you can find the instruction on how to do it on Windows `here <https://www.java.com/en/download/help/path.xml>`_.

 Next steps
 **********